 Just no. That’s not how it works.

 They will still threaten to take your bike, but they won’t.
-Just sit on the sidewalk or pretend to walk away.
+Just sit on the sidewalk.

 They’ll then lower the amount of your on-the-spot ticket (no receipt!).